Aging is the progressive loss of physiological functions that increases the probability of death.

 - Transgenic mice with a defect in the "proofreading" function of the DNA polymerase responsible for copying mitochondrial DNA

-- Cells taken from old mice (and old humans) show slightly elevated levels of somatic mutations and chromosome abnormalities like translocations and aneuploidy.
+- Cells taken from old mice (and old humans) show elevated levels of somatic mutations and chromosome abnormalities like translocations and aneuploidy.
 Many of these changes also cause cancer so it is no accident that the incidence of cancer rises with advancing age (graph).

 - The hematopoietic stem cells of "knockout" mice deficient in any one of these enzymes needed for genome maintenance